 *****STARTING NOVEMBER 9, ONLY 10 PEOPLE WILL BE ALLOWED PER APPOINTMENT UNTIL FURTHER NOTICE*****

-We are excited to announce that we have moved into part 2 of our phased re-opening plan.
 The library is currently open to the public by appointment.
 Appointments may be made for up-to 45 minutes.

 The Rosemary Garfoot Public Library continues observing Dane County recommendations regarding COVID-19.
 We are committed to providing as safe an environment as possible for you and our staff when you visit the library.
 Therefore, we are opening the library in phases.
 During the part 2 phase, all collections and general services will be available.
 To accommodate social distancing, furniture has been re-configured or placed in storage.
 Study rooms, meeting rooms and the storytime room will continue to be unavailable as those spaces are being utilized for quarantining materials, storage, etc. We will continually review our safety and operating procedures, make adjustments as needed, and expand access as we are able.
 Restrictions will be lifted as local health authorities advise and based on the parameters set by the Rosemary Garfoot Public Library Board.
 The Library may be closed on short notice by the Library Director if there is a noted resurgence of the virus or if other health and safety issues arise

 Library Hours: Monday through Thursday, 9-6, Friday 9-5, Saturday 10-1.

 Library Entrance: You will enter through the front door of the library on Julius Street and exit through the side door on Jovina Street.
 Staff will let you into the building for your appointed visit.
 If you need special entry or exit accommodations, please let staff know when you call.